react-native-ar/react-native-arkit/README.md

 />

 ```

+You can also add a property `onProjectedPosition` to your cursor which will be called with the hit result on every frame

 It uses https://developer.apple.com/documentation/arkit/arframe/2875718-hittest with some default options.
 Please file an issue or send a PR if you need more control over the options here!